comptoolsres/comptoolsres.github.io/Grading.md

 ## Participation

+One assignment will be creating your GitHub account (5 points).

-As part of the assignments using github (most problems sets and the projects).
-One assignment will be creating your GitHub account (5 points) I will look for commits from each member of the group.
+As part of the assignments using github (most problems sets and the projects), I will look for commits from each member of the group.
 These will serve as part of the participation grade.
-(10 points)
+(10 points--this will be entered in as 10 points after the first assignment.
+As long as you have commits on each assignment it will stay there.
+If you do not participate in an assignment, I will deduct points.
+The grade will not be final until project 2 has been graded.)

 As part of two of the problem sets, we will have a code review exercise where you will review and comment on another student's code.
 Your participation in these will make up the other part of the participation grade.
-(15 points)
+(15 points--after the 1st code review, I will enter this as 15 points.
+As long as you participate in the second code review it will stay there.
+If you do not participate in a code review, I will deduct points.)

 ## Course total points